jay-tun/Trajectory-Prediction-Using-GRIP-Master-And-YOLO-On-JAAD/README.md

 If you would like to contribute to this project, please fork the repository and submit a pull request with your improvements or features.

+## Original Code Links

+For the foundational components of this project, you can refer to the original code repositories:

+- [GRIP++](https://github.com/xincoder/GRIP) - This repository contains the original implementation of the GRIP++ framework.
+- [JAAD Dataset](https://github.com/ykotseruba/JAAD) - This repository provides access to the JAAD dataset used for training and evaluating the models.